Huge show of opposition as Significant Natural Areas hīkoi nears council HQ - NZ Herald

 Public meetings around the district have drawn as many as 500 people almost unanimously opposed to the SNA proposal.

-The accuracy of the designation process — done by consultants identifying native vegetation on aerial photos — has also been questioned, with farmers telling the Advocate paddocks of gorse had been labelled as SNAs.
+The accuracy of the designation process — which was carried out by consultants identifying native vegetation on aerial photos — has also been questioned, with farmers telling the Advocate paddocks of gorse had been labelled as SNAs.

 The reaction has prompted council backpedalling in recent days.